 7. We Love Our Convertible Bed!

-Convertible beds are more space efficient, which is important in smaller camper vans.
-Now instead of having a small bed space, a small work space, and a small kitchen, you can combine the first two areas into a single space.
-The result is a larger, more comfortable sleeping area and a living/dining space where you can actually move around and accommodate visitors.
+Convertible beds are more space efficient, which is essential in smaller camper vans.
+Instead of having a small bed space, a small workspace, and a small kitchen, you can combine the first two areas into a single space.
+The result is a larger, more comfortable sleeping area and a living/dining space where you can move around and accommodate visitors.

-Secondly, by making and putting away your bed every day, it forces you to keep your bed area clean and tidy.
-No longer can you just throw stuff on your bed and keep them shoved in the corner for days on end.
-Keeping your camper organized is key for long-term van life.
+Second, making and putting away your bed daily forces you to keep your bed area clean and tidy.
+No longer can you throw stuff on your bed and keep them shoved in the corner for days on end.
+Keeping your camper organized is critical for long-term van life.

 Learn more: Why We Love Our Convertible Bed